-South Korea: Value added by industry as percent of GDP: For that indicator, The World Bank provides data for South Korea from 1965 to 2015.
-The average value for South Korea during that period was 34.04 percent with a minumum of 21.31 percent in 1965 and a maximum of 39.23 percent in 1991.
+South Korea: Value added by industry as percent of GDP: For that indicator, The World Bank provides data for South Korea from 1960 to 2017.
+The average value for South Korea during that period was 30.59 percent with a minumum of 17.08 percent in 1960 and a maximum of 36.49 percent in 1991.
 See the global rankings for that indicator or use the country comparator to compare trends over time.